AdaCore/training_material/courses/spark_for_ada_programmers/040_spark_tools/03-spark_analysis_tools.rst

   - Ex: :command:`<expr> cannot depend on variable input <var>`

+  - May include fix:

+    .. container:: latex_environment tiny

-  - May include fix: :command:`use instead a constant initialized to the expression with variable input` |rightarrow| apply the suggested fix
+       :color-red:`use instead a constant initialized to the expression with variable input`

+    |rightarrow| apply the suggested fix

+  - May include *explain code*:

+    :color-red:`[E0007]`

-  - May include *explain code*: :command:`[E0007]` |rightarrow| launch :command:`gnatprove --explain=E0007` for more information
+    |rightarrow| run :command:`gnatprove --explain=E0007` for more information

 * Includes ownership checking, detailed in course on Pointer Programs